Last Updated: 10/11/22 | October 11th, 2022

 +1 415-981-7625, alcatrazcruises.com.
 Tours run daily year-round.
 Day-tour tickets cost $41 USD, night-tours are $51 USD, and behind-the-scenes tours cost $96 USD.

 7. Take a Day Trip to Berkeley

-Located just 20 minutes across the bay by car, Berkeley is home to music, hippies, students, and the University of California – Berkeley (30% of the city’s population go to school here).
-Here you’ll find even more vegan and vegetarian restaurants, street performers, and eclectic shops (including booths selling jewelry and other goods on the streets).
+Located just 20 minutes across the bay by car, Berkeley is home to music, hippies, students, and the University of California – Berkeley (30% of the city’s population goes to school here).
+Here you’ll find tons of vegan and vegetarian restaurants, street performers, and eclectic shops (including booths selling jewelry and other goods on the streets).
 Don’t miss the University of California Botanical Garden, which has over 10,000 plants!

 8. Hang out in the Mission

 For an amazing view of the city, head to Dolores Park in the Mission District.
 If you’re a history buff, don’t miss the Misión San Francisco de Asís (Mission Dolores).
 Founded in 1776, it’s the oldest surviving structure in the city and home to the only cemetery within city limits.
 It’s the building that gives this part of town its name.

 The Mission District is also a fun place to spend a night out.
 The district has tons of Mexican restaurants as well as lively bars and clubs.
 Grab a burrito at Taqueria Cancún or Papolete, or visit one of the cocktail bars on 16th (Dalva is good).